iabakkar/Student-Card-App/README.md

 - Student Age
 - Student Class
 - Roll Number
-- Profile Picture
+- Student Picture

 ---

 ## 🎯 How It Works

-1. User enters student details
+1. User enters student details in the form
-2. User uploads an image
+2. User uploads a profile image
-3. Clicks on **Generate Card**
+3. Clicks on the **Generate Card** button
-4. Student card is displayed dynamically
+4. JavaScript captures all input values
-5. User can download the generated card
+5. A dynamic student card is generated and displayed on the screen

 ---